ccn0/usui/README.md

 Sets the title of the popup.
 Defaults to `"Popup"`.

+* `titlebar: true`

+Boolean to enable the titlebar at the top of popups.
+Default is true.
+You can have a titlebar even if the popup has no `title`.

 * `theme: "USUI_popup_T_DEFAULT"`

 Adds class for a theme to use on the popup.